The Italian Dolomites Photography Workshop

 Sept.
 22 - 28, 2020

 The Durrensee (left) and the Piz-Popena in the Cristallo-Gruppe looking over Lago Landro near Cortina D'Ampezzo

-Workshop group shot taken from Rifugio Locatelli near the iconic "Tre Cime" or "3 Peaks" (background) that is the Half Dome of the Dolomites.
-We will hike to this location!
+Workshop group shot from 2015 taken from Rifugio Locatelli near the iconic "Tre Cime" or "3 Peaks" (background) that is the Half Dome of the Dolomites.

 Rifugio Lagazuoi (left) will be our hotel for the last two nights.
 You simply will not believe the view.